psyomn/notes/languages/rust/rustlang/rustlang.markdown

 found here.

 * librustc: Contains all the compiler specific implementations and definitions.
   This is also where the implementation of each phase may be found.
+This crate depends on four crates: libsyntax, librustc\_back, and librustc\_trans.
+This crate (librustc) seems to bring everything together in a higher level context.

 * librustc\_driver: this contains basic implementation of a driver for the rust compiler.
 In other words it includes the components it needs from `librustc`